 - What are hoverboards?

-- How do I stay safe while using a hoverboard?
+- How to stay safe while riding a hoverboard

 Checkout this video:

 Hoverboards are self-balancing scooters that have become increasingly popular in recent years.
 Despite their name, hoverboards do not actually hover; they are propelled by motors and typically reach speeds of up to 10 mph.